alexander-ls/barberia-turnos/README.md

 ## Calendar view

-The barber dashboard now uses **react-calendar** to display loaded schedules.
-Run `npm install` to install the new dependency before building the project.
+The barber and admin dashboards now use **react-calendar** to visualize loaded schedules.
+Run `npm install` to install the dependency before building the project.